domainenguoh/3group_2024/README.md

 The results of our experiments, along with detailed analyses, will be showcased on [imchaelk.github.io/codegencrusaders/](https://imchaelk.github.io/codegencrusaders/ ) website.
 We hope that our work will contribute to the ongoing discourse on the ethical and technical implications of using AI in software development.

+## Models Used

+### GPT-2 Model

+We are also utilizing the GPT-2 model, available at [Hugging Face](https://huggingface.co/openai-community/gpt2).
+GPT-2 is a transformer model pretrained on a vast corpus of English text in a self-supervised manner.
+The model learns to predict the next word in a sequence based on the context of the previous words.
+Specifically, it is trained with input sequences and target sequences shifted one token to the right.
+GPT-2 employs a masking mechanism to ensure predictions only use prior tokens, which helps the model learn a representation of the English language useful for generating coherent and contextually relevant text.
+We are using the smallest version of GPT-2, which has 124 million parameters.
+Additionally, we fine-tuned GPT-2 using the dataset available at [fine-tuned-gpt2](https://huggingface.co/finegptproject/fine-tuned-gpt2/tree/main), to improve its performance on specific tasks related to our research.

+### Humaneval SFT Trainer Model

+The `humaneval_SFTTrainer_model` is a fine-tuned model developed by the finegptproject, designed for code generation tasks using the HumanEval benchmark.
+This model is fine-tuned from the `unsloth/tinyllama-bnb-4bit` base model, which is a variant of the TinyLlama model optimized for efficiency.
+Licensed under the Apache License 2.0, the fine-tuning process aimed to enhance the base model's performance on programming problems from the HumanEval dataset, thereby improving its ability to generate accurate and relevant code solutions.
+This model plays a key role in our research, helping us assess the influence of cognitive biases on code generation.
+For more details and to access the model, visit [Hugging Face](https://huggingface.co/finegptproject/humaneval_SFTTrainer_model).

 ## Website

 The project website is hosted on GitHub Pages and serves as a platform to share our findings, methodology, and insights.